Harry Powlett, 6th Duke of Bolton

-Admiral Harry Powlett, 6th Duke of Bolton PC (6 November 1720 – 25 December 1794) was a British nobleman and naval officer.
+Admiral Harry Powlett, 6th Duke of Bolton PC (6 November 1720 – 25 December 1794), styled as Lord Harry Powlett from 1754 to 1765, was a Royal Navy officer and politician.

-Origins
+Early life

-He was the second son of Harry Powlett, 4th Duke of Bolton by his wife Catherine Parry.
+Powlett was the second son of Harry Powlett, 4th Duke of Bolton by his wife, Catherine Parry.

 Career

 He was educated at Winchester College (1728–1729).
 He joined the Royal Navy, and on 4 March 1740 was promoted lieutenant aboard HMS Shrewsbury.
 He was promoted captain of HMS Port Mahon on 15 July 1740, and was moved to HMS Oxford in July 1741.
 While commanding Oxford, in 1744 he took part in the Battle of Toulon, and later gave damaging evidence against Richard Lestock.

 He was moved to HMS Sandwich in March 1745, and shortly thereafter to HMS Ruby.
 On 11 April 1746 Ruby, with HMS Defiance and HMS Salisbury, was dispatched from Plymouth to join the fleet off Brest, France.
 Before finding the fleet under Admiral William Martin on 22 May, he was able to capture the French frigate Embuscade.
 He was given command of HMS Exeter in November 1746 and was sent to the East Indies to serve under Rear-Admiral Thomas Griffin and Admiral Edward Boscawen.
 He was employed by Boscawen at the Siege of Pondicherry in 1748 to take soundings off Pondicherry, in order to arrange the dispositions of the naval blockade of the town.

 Upon returning to England in April 1750, Captain Powlett charged Rear-Admiral Griffin with misconduct for failing to engage eight French ships at Cuddalore, a decision which had been generally unpopular among Griffin's captains.
 Griffin was found guilty of negligence and was temporarily suspended from his rank.
 Griffin in response court-martialed Powlett on charges including cowardice, which Powlett attempted to escape by going on half-pay.
 Meanwhile, he entered the House of Commons in 1751 as Member of Parliament for Christchurch.

 Despite Powlett's evasions, he was court-martialled on 1 September 1752, but was acquitted due to Griffin's charges having failed for lack of evidence.
 The incident was sensational, and concluded in 1756 with a duel between the two officers on Blackheath.
 He was appointed to command HMS Somerset in January 1753.

 Powlett's rapid rise to a captaincy and his willingness to commence court martial proceedings against his superiors were a result of his family connections.
 His father's support of Walpole had made him a Lord of the Admiralty in 1733, a post which he retained until 1742.
 Even after leaving the Admiralty, the Bolton political connections remained sufficiently strong to ensure his continued promotion.
 However, he had apparently already become a figure of satire and is believed to have inspired the character of "Captain Whiffle" in Smollett's 1748 novel The Adventures of Roderick Random.